allyporwal/finishers-flask/README.md

 4. Incorporation of images to help add visual interest
 5. The admin user cannot currently delete exercises or finishers from the database, this will be updated in the future to give them more control
 6. Further tweaks to some of the functionality - for example, when a user clones a finisher it will, in future, also show the original in a link
+7. Proper performance of all aspects of the app in horizonal orientation on mobile devices

 <hr>